VigilCiph3r/VigilCiph3r.github.io/README.md

 - Systems Administrator (Servers and Storages) June-2022 - August-2023

 ### Responsibilities
-- Data center monitoring using vSphere and Vcenter
+- Administered data center operations using vSphere and vCenter, ensuring optimal uptime and efficient resource allocation across infrastructure.
+- Collaborated to Design and implement security controls and performed regular system reviews to identify latent risks, ensuring that infrastructure was compliant with industry security standards.
+- Hardened operating systems by configuring Linux and Windows Servers to meet security standards, and ensured firewall protections were in place to guard against unauthorized access.
+- Collaborated with team members to develop and implement secure hardware interfacing and driver programming to optimize the security posture of the operating system and hardware layers, utilizing low- level programming languages (C, C++)
-- Ensuring data backup and recovery using Veeam backup and Dell Avamar Data Protection Software.
+- Maintained enterprise-grade data backup and recovery solutions leveraging Veeam Backup and Dell Avamar Data Protection Software, safeguarding critical business data.
-- Deployment and management of Linux and Windows Servers.
+- Deployed, configured, and managed both Linux and Windows Servers, ensuring high availability and security compliance across multiple environments.
-- Utilize Manage Engine to monitor status and take inventory of Servers and deployed Hardware’s.
+-Monitored and analyzed system performance metrics, utilizing ManageEngine to track server status, manage hardware inventories, and proactively address system issues..
-- General management of routers and Servers.
+- Oversaw the configuration, security, and performance of network infrastructure, including routers and servers, to support seamless business operations.
-- Use Manage Engine to assign tickets to the respective technicians.
-- Go for Routine systems Inspection at Client Sites.
+- Coordinated IT service management processes, using ManageEngine to assign and prioritize service tickets, ensuring timely resolution by the appropriate technical teams.
+- Conducted routine system inspections and audits at client sites, ensuring compliance with security standards and optimizing system performance through preventative maintenance..

 ### PROJECTS
 1. Security Analyst on the Bank of Ghana  Financial Industry Command Security Operations Centre (FICSOC) Project